PhilipYip1988/vmware-workstation-installation-guide/readme.md

 * [VMware Workstation](https://softwareupdate.vmware.com/cds/vmw-desktop/ws/)

-Download the compatible version of VMware Workstation from VMware.
+Download the compatible version of VMware Workstation Player from VMware.
 This is in the core folder and has the extensions `.bundle.tar`.

 <img src='./images/img_005.png' alt='img_005' width='600'/>